JavenCao/Tailored_SV_thala/README.md

 * Step1: install the forementioned software, [BreakDancer](https://github.com/genome/breakdancer), [Pindel](https://github.com/genome/pindel) and [Conifer](http://conifer.sourceforge.net/).

+You will need the [Anaconda](https://docs.conda.io/en/latest/) for Python package manager for Conifer:

 * Step2: download this repository to the working directory(such as /home/data/Thala/SV/)by running the follwing commands:

       cd /home/data/Thala/SV/